This information helps agents and certificate holders ensure that any representations they make do not create a false impression for a consumer.

-The Property, Stock and Business Agents Regulation 2014 contains rules of conduct (both general and specific) for agent and certificate holders.
-Rule 3 of Schedule 1 of the Regulation provides that an agent or certificate holder must act honestly, fairly and professionally with all parties involved in a property transaction.
-Failure to comply with the rules of conduct also attracts penalties, which from 1 March 2007, increased significantly.
+Schedule 1 of the Regulation requires that an agent or certificate of registration holder must act honestly, fairly and professionally with all parties involved in a transaction.
+Failure to comply with the rules of conduct attracts substantial penalties.

 Publication of false, misleading or deceptive material

-Section 30 of the Australian Consumer Law provides that when a person makes a representation about any future matter without having reasonable grounds to do so, the representation shall be taken to be misleading.
-In a property services context, predictions about trends in property values or potential returns on development / investments which are untrue or cannot be substantiated constitute misleading conduct.
+Section 4(1) of the Australian Consumer Law provides that when a person makes a representation about any future matter without having reasonable grounds to do so, the representation shall be taken to be misleading.

 Concealment and silence